 Puppy Linux 5.25 also works well on this machine, although I do not see how it could be useful for me.

 I could not find any real-mode MS-DOS drivers for this sound card.
 I tried VIAAUDIO.COM which complained about missing BIOS settings and did not work under pure DOS.
-I also tried Windows 3.1 which works well.
-Video can be set to 1024×768 using the Windows 3.1 SVGA driver and Ethernet also works.
+I also tried Windows 3.1 which did not work.
+On the other hand, video can be set to 1024×768 using the Windows 3.1 SVGA driver in Windows 3.1, which is good enough.

-You can find the drivers for this thin client here.
-Folder 6103v2_7 is the Ethernet driver, SiS315e is the VGA driver, and Vinyl_V700b is the AC97 driver.
+You can find the drivers for this thin client here (fujitsu_S210_drivers.zip).
+In the archive, folder 6103v2_7 is the Ethernet driver, SiS315e is the VGA driver, and Vinyl_V700b is the AC97 driver.
 The rest are various drivers which I have tried but did not work – these are included just in case.